DiUS/homeassistant-powersensor/docs/source/data.rst

 * Power
 * Total Energy Consumption
-* Active Current
-* Reactive Current
-* Apparent Current
+* Current
 * Voltage

-Of these only the power and total energy are commonly of interest, and future releases intend to make the others optional inclusions when the integration is configured.
+The current displayed in the integration represents active current only, but the Powersensor api exposes reactive and apparent current as well.
+Future release plans intend to expose all available data, with reactive and apparent current being optional during the configuration step for the integration.

 The plug readings typically update every second.